secretflow/mplang/examples/stax_nn/README.md

     uv run examples/stax_nn/stax_nn.py -e 1 -b 1024
     ```

-    **Note**: We cannot run this example without `-e 1 -b 1024`, since the default epoch and batch size will cause the traced AST to become too large, leading to stack overflow in subsequent expr visitor operations.
-To fundamentally solve this issue, we need to operate on IR level (rather than AST level).
+    **Note**: The parameters `-e 1 -b 1024` are required to run this example.
+Using the default epoch and batch size will cause the traced AST to become too large, leading to a stack overflow during expression visitor operations.
+A fundamental fix for this issue requires operating at the IR level instead of the AST level.